AI Ethics and Responsibility: Autonomous Cars, Bias, Privacy, Human Oversight

 Recent Incident: Elon’s car was caught on camera ramming into another car.
 But he pleaded not guilty.
-His argument was that his car was on autonomous mode, so the responsibility of the accident lies with the car manufacturer.
+His argument was that his car was in autonomous mode, so the responsibility of the accident lies with the car manufacturer.

-• Privacy & Surveillance: The advent of AI amplifies the known issues of Data Surveillance, theft, profiling among other.
+• Privacy & Surveillance: The advent of AI amplifies the known issues of Data Surveillance, theft, profiling among others.
 For example, face recognition in photos and videos using AI-based image processing will aid profiling and searching for individuals.

 • Manipulation of Behaviour: Given users’ intense interaction with data systems and the deep knowledge about individuals in the AI database, users are vulnerable to “nudges”, manipulation, and deception. o For instance, many advertisers use AI- identified psychological effects to maximise profit, including exploitation of behavioural biases, deception, and addiction generation.